ocaml/dune/doc/hacking.rst

 - Every module should have toplevel documentation that describes the module briefly.
 This is a good place to discuss its purpose, invariants, etc.

 - Keep interfaces short & sweet.
-The less functions, types, etc. there are, the easier it is for users to understand, use, and ultimately modify the interface correctly.
+The less functions, types, etc., there are, the easier it is for users to understand, use, and ultimately modify the interface correctly.
 Instead of creating elaborate interfaces with the hope of future-proofing every use case, embrace change and make it easier to throw